Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs for Section

-Now, let $\Dmc_1,\Dmc_2,\ldots$ be the sequence of temporal data instances that \textsf{Unwind} is applied to during \textit{Step~1}.
-Clearly, all these queries are $(\q_T,\Omc)$-minimal (recall that we give preference to \textsf{Minimise}) and \Omc-saturated.
-Since an application of \textsf{Minimise} decreases the overall number of individuals in the instance, there are only polynomially-many applications of \textsf{Minimise} between $\Dmc_i$ and $\Dmc_{i+1}$.
-In the proof of Lemma~14 in~\cite{DBLP:conf/dlog/FunkJL22}, it is shown that the operation \textsf{Unwind}\footnote{\textsf{Unwind} is called~\textit{Double Cycle} in~\cite{DBLP:conf/dlog/FunkJL22}.} applied to a $(\q_T,\Omc)$-minimal CQ $\q$ leads to a strictly weaker CQ $\q'$, that is, $\q\models_\Omc \q'$, but not vice versa.
+For \textit{Step~1}, let $\Dmc_1,\Dmc_2,\ldots$ be the sequence of temporal data instances that \mn{Unwind} is applied to during \textit{Step~1}.
+Clearly, all these queries are $(\q_T,\Omc)$-minimal (recall that we give preference to \mn{Minimise}) and \Omc-saturated.
+Since an application of \mn{Minimise} decreases the overall number of individuals in the instance, there are only polynomially many applications of \mn{Minimise} between $\Dmc_i$ and $\Dmc_{i+1}$.
+In the proof of Lemma~14 in~\cite{DBLP:conf/dlog/FunkJL22}, it is shown that the operation \mn{Unwind}\footnote{\mn{Unwind} is called~\textit{Double Cycle} in~\cite{DBLP:conf/dlog/FunkJL22}.} applied to a $(\q_T,\Omc)$-minimal CQ $\q$ leads to a strictly weaker CQ $\q'$, that is, $\q\models_\Omc \q'$, but not vice versa.
 This applies here as well, and implies that $\Dmc_1,\Dmc_2,\ldots$ is a generalisation sequence towards $\q_T$ \wrt \Omc.
-Applying Lemma~\ref{lem:temporal-genseq} yields that \textit{Step~1} terminates in time polynomial in the size of $\q_T$, \Omc, and $\Dmc$.
+Applying Lemma~\ref{lem:temporal-genseq} yields that \textit{Step~1} terminates in time polynomial in the size of $\q_T$, \Omc, and $|\text{supp}(\Dmc)|$ which in turn is bounded by the size of $\q_T$ (recall that \Dmc is temporally minimal).